As a runner, you should pay good attention to your food, to enhance your performance level and to maintain your body shape as well.

 Your food should contain the main healthy ingredients, to mention some: carbs, fibers, good fats, and most importantly protein that you can find them in your foods, or in supplements, whether you will go for protein shakes, or protein bars.

-And in this post I will cover all the answers that you might look for regarding the best protein bars for runners.
+And in this post I will cover all the answers that you might look for regarding the best protein bars for runners in 2017/2018.

 As you might ask yourself:

 “Why to take proteins?
 I’m a runner, not a bodybuilder!”

 “What should the daily protein intake look like?”